Destinade/AIO-Validator/README.md

 ### Planned

-On top of all the HTML Validator checks +<br>
 6 hours = Checks if the document follows best practices (e.g., filenames).<br>
 8 hours = Cross-checks consistency errors against the word manuscript file and markup (e.g., italic and bold words).<br>
-8 hours = Checks if all images are sized appropriately.<br>
 8 hours = Defaults the formatting to nelson.workspace when the language is HTML.<br>

 ### In Progress

-6 hours = Checks if there are unused scripts.<br>
+6 hours = Checks for missing and unused scripts.<br>

 ### Completed

+On top of all the HTML Validator checks +<br>
 8 hours = Checks if non-converted HTML entities are in the markup.<br>
 4 hours = Checks the heading hierarchy (avoids the media player issue).<br>
+8 hours = Checks if all images are sized appropriately.<br>

 ## Total Time Needed